DanJeEpicMan/I-Ready-Bot-By-Dan/README.md

 2. make a file and copy and past the code from the "code" file (ALL 1817+ lines into AHK file)
 3. open a program called "Window Spy"
 5. open an iready tab and drag it into the top right of the screen
-6. click on the bottom left corrner of the tab and resize window till it is at the screen cords "632, 718" in the window spy program
+6. click on the bottom left corrner of the tab and resize window till it is at the screen cords "632, 718" in the window spy program OR do PT.
+3 to automatically resize it
 7. press "8" to start and "9" to pause and unpause
 8. Check the program every cupple of minuts to see if it is stuck
 9. NOTE: this is still a working progect and I will updat where it clicks first to bettwe efficiency